ZE4L0T/ANON-Full-Node-Wallet/README.md

 Put the 5 files that you downloaded from https://assets.anonfork.io/trusted-setup/ in this folder.

 3. Run the installer.
-Change the location it attempts to install to - make it C:\ANON for example.
+Change the location it attempts to install to - make it C:\ANON .

 4. Unzip the new v.2.2.0 binaries into the folder you created in step 3.
 Replace the existing files if asked.